Scottish Gaelic literature: High Middle Ages

-Late Middle Ages
+Renaissance and Reformation

 In the late Middle Ages, Middle Scots, often simply called English, became the dominant language of the country.
 It was derived largely from Old English, with the addition of elements from Gaelic and Norman French.
 Although resembling the language spoken in northern England, it became a distinct dialect from the late fourteenth century onwards.
 As the ruling elite gradually abandoned Norman French, they began to adopt Middle Scots, and by the fifteenth century it was the language of government, with acts of parliament, council records and treasurer's accounts almost all using it from the reign of James I (1406–37) onwards.
 As a result, Gaelic, once dominant north of the Tay, began a steady decline.
 Lowland writers began to treat Gaelic as a second class, rustic and even amusing language, helping to frame attitudes towards the highlands and to create a cultural gulf with the lowlands.
-The major corpus of Medieval Scottish Gaelic poetry, The Book of the Dean of Lismore was compiled by the brothers James and Donald MacGregor in the early decades of the sixteenth century.
+The major corpus of Medieval Scottish Gaelic poetry, The Book of the Dean of Lismore was compiled by the brothers James and Donald MacGregor in Glenlyon during the early decades of the sixteenth century.
 Beside Scottish Gaelic verse it contains a large number of poems composed in Ireland as well as verse and prose in Scots and Latin.
 The subject matter includes love poetry, heroic ballads and philosophical pieces.
 It also is notable for containing poetry by at least four women.
 These include Aithbhreac Inghean Coirceadal (f.
 1460), who after being widowed composed a lament addressed to the rosary of her late husband, a Tacksman of Clan MacNeil and the constable of Castle Sween.

 The same book also includes three poems by Iseabail Ní Mheic Cailéin, the daughter of Colin Campbell, Earl of Argyll and Chief of Clan Campbell (died 1493).
 Iseabail married William Drummond, Chief of Clan Drummond.
 She became the grandmother of David Drummond, 2nd Lord Drummond of Cargill and is the ancestor of all subsequent Earls of Perth.